 Once I had arrived in the city, I remembered those people I had met in Una National Park.
-On the one hand I could see why they had been so critical.
+On the one hand, I could see why they had been so critical.
 The war is an unavoidable topic, as the city shows its marks.
 Though you’ll be regularly offered unsolicited tunnel-museum-tours, and are sometimes even being looked at with disdain when you pass, this wasn’t the city’s defining impression on me.
 I experienced Sarajevo as a positive, vibrant city in a stunning environment.
-Every night, all cafes and terraces were packed with both locals and tourists.
+Every night, all cafés and terraces were packed with both locals and tourists.
 While wandering around, I effortlessly embraced the welcoming, cosy atmosphere surrounding me.

 Perhaps it’s a matter of taste.
 I tend to question those things that are commonly considered beautiful or attractive.
 I am searching for beauty underneath appearances.
 This kind of beauty often evokes a high appreciation in me.
 This kind of beauty touches me deeply, like Sarajevo did last summer.

 At the same time, it’s an attitude that slightly blinds me.
-It might lead to an idealisation of something I am longing for, while ignoring the reverse of the medal.
+It might lead to an idealization of something I am longing for, while ignoring the reverse of the medal.
 The question then mainly is: what am I longing for and why?

 I seem to have found some answers, but I don’t know the solution.
 I do know that when I was in Sarajevo for the second time, three weeks ago, that special feeling, that attraction, was still there.